-- 2.1 This guidance is relevant to- - (a) registered medical practitioners and dentists who provide the ATP Treatment to their patients; and - (b) institutions, defined in section 2 of the Pharmacy and Poisons Ordinance, Cap.
-138 (PPO) where the ATP Treatments are provided.
+- 2.1 This guidance is relevant to - - (a) Registered medical practitioners and dentists who provide the ATP treatment to their patients; and - (b) "Institutions" defined in section 2 of the Pharmacy and Poisons Ordinance, Cap.
+138 ("PPO") where the ATP treatments are provided.
 Private healthcare facilities licensed under the Private Healthcare Facilities Ordinance, Cap.
-633 ("Licensed Private Healthcare Facilities") would also be regarded as 'institutions' under the PPO.

-2.2 Advanced Therapy Products (ATPs) referred in this guidance mean any of the following products that is for human use-

-- (a) a gene therapy product;

-- (b) a somatic cell therapy product;

-- (c) a tissue engineered product.

-2.3 Definitions of gene therapy product, somatic cell therapy product and tissue engineered products are appended at Appendix 1.
+633 ("the licensed private healthcare facilities") would also be regarded as "institutions" under the PPO. - 2.2 Advanced Therapy Products ("ATPs") referred in this guidance mean any of the following products that is for human use - (a) A gene therapy product; - (b) A somatic cell therapy product; and - (c) A tissue engineered product. - 2.3 [Proposed] Definitions of gene therapy product, somatic cell therapy product and tissue engineered products are appended at Appendix 1.